developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to define a single element of a dialog the Device User will use to provide Bug Report information.
+Use this *Sub-group* to define a single element of a dialog the Device User will use to provide Bug Report information.

 **Detail Information:**